Some babies adapt to solids more easily than others. So it is worth considering the following advice:

 It is important to offer a range of different solid foods to provide all the vitamins and minerals needed.

-- starchy foods with every meal - potatoes, yams, rice, bread, plantain or unsweetened breakfast cereals
+- starchy foods with every meal, such as potatoes, yams, rice, bread, plantain or unsweetened breakfast cereals

 - fruit and vegetables at two or more meals every day

-- one or two servings of soft cooked meat, fish, egg (well cooked), tofu or pulses (beans or lentils) a day
+- one or two servings of soft cooked meat, fish, well cooked egg, tofu or pulses (beans or lentils) a day